 Marshall University’s Women’s Center was founded in 1976 by three female faculty members in response to women’s great and growing need to empower themselves.
-The Women’s Center has evolved from the modest facility in a storage closet to an integral part of Marshall campus life, now located with Student Services in Prichard House.
+The Women’s Center has evolved from the modest facility in a storage closet to an integral part of Marshall campus life, now located in Old Main, Room 115.

 The Center strives to ensure a campus community in which women and men can live and work together in a mutually respectful and supportive environment where equality, responsibility, and personal empowerment are encouraged and fostered.
 Following a feminist model of empowerment, the Center works toward fostering, recognizing, and affirming the abilities, accomplishments, and potential of Marshall women.
 Through a variety of educational programs, culturally-diverse events, resource opportunities, and comprehensive support services, Marshall Women’s Center strives to address the needs of women of Marshall and the surrounding community.